 The CBC Library is located in the L building on the Pasco campus and is open to students, faculty, staff, and the public.
-The Benton-Franklin County Regional Law Library is located in the northwest corner of the library.
+The Benton-Franklin County Regional Law Library is also located in the L building.
 The Health Sciences Library is located on the third floor of the CBC Health Science Center in Richland.